 When we checked in for our flight in Adelaide we were required to show

-1. Passport only - no requirement for and International COVID certificate
+1. Passport only - no requirement for any sort of COVID certification is now required.

 Arrival into Denpasar - Station 1